100% Genuine Medicines

 For more information about Ovranette and the interactions it may have with other medicines, plus any further information about side effects, please refer to the patient leaflet.
 This is included with your medication, and is also available for download towards the bottom of this page.

 You can order the Ovranette pill online after completing an online consultation form.
 This will include some questions about your personal information and medical history so that our partner doctors can decide whether Ovranette pills are the right contraceptive treatment for you.
-Once your medication is approved, we will forward your prescription to our pharmacy, who will ensure that your medication is shipped out via next-day delivery.
-If you're based in London, you can get your Ovranette tablets today, provided you order before 4.30pm.
+Once your medication is approved, we will forward your prescription to our pharmacy, who will ensure that your medication is delivered via next day delivery.